-2(b), 3, 4(a), 5, 6, 7(a), 7(b) and 8 as defined in Technical Guidance Document(TGD)B of the Building Regulations.
+2(b), 3, 4(a), 5, 6, 7(a), 7(b) and 8 as defined in Technical Guidance Document (TGD) B, 2020 reprint, to Part B of the Building Regulations.

-The Extraspace Modular Building System may provide the structure of a building up to four storeys in height but not greater than 20m in height.
+The Extraspace Modular Building System may provide the structure of a building up to four storeys in height but not greater than 15m in height, as measured in accordance with Appendix C of TGD B 2020 reprint.

-The Extraspace Modular Building System may also be used in the construction of the top floor of multi-storey buildings provided the system is constructed off a concrete floor or non-combustible podium/transfer slab.
+The Extraspace Modular Building System may also be used in the construction of the top floor of multi-storey buildings provided the system is constructed off a concrete floor or noncombustible podium/transfer slab.